 Wall of Honour

 The 9 Peaks Challenge is divided into seven categories.
 Each category has its own fastest known time.

-Scroll through the categories and FKT's on the listed page.
 The various categories are defined on the rules page.

 In addition, all known successful completions that were not challenging a fastest known time are also listed as it becomes known.

 I want to challenge the 9 peaks